 ILP to be a partner at LUCI City & Lighting Summit next month

-The ILP will be a partner at April’s City & Lighting Summit being held by the LUCI Association in London.
+The ILP will be a partner at April’s Cities & Lighting Summit being held by the LUCI Association in London.

 The ILP will be one of four main partners for the landmark urban lighting event, which is being held from Wednesday 23 April through to Saturday 26 April, at London’s Barbican and Guildhall.
 The other partners are Illuminated River, Visit Britain, and Women in Lighting.